Site menu

 Key messages

-Being on the Register at your current address will ensure that, when an election is called, you receive a personalized voter information card that tells you where, when and the ways to vote.
+Being on the register at your current address will ensure that, when an election is called, you receive a personalized voter information card that tells you where, when and the ways to vote.
 It will also save you time when you go to vote, as you won't have to register on site.

 Tools